 The Bank is chartered under the laws of the State of Utah and its deposits are insured by the FDIC.
 The Bank's ability to pay dividends is subject to the laws of Utah and the regulations of the FDIC.
 Generally, under Utah's industrial bank laws and regulations as well as FDIC regulations, the Bank may pay dividends from its net profits without regulatory approval if, following the payment of the dividend, the Bank's capital and surplus would not be impaired.
-The Bank declared \$700 million, \$1.4 billion, and \$579 million in dividends to the Company for the years ended December 31, 2022, 2021, and 2020, respectively, with the proceeds primarily used to fund the 2022, 2021, and 2020 Share Repurchase Programs and stock dividends.
+The Company relies on dividends from the Bank, as necessary, to enable the Company to pay any declared dividends and other payments and consummate share repurchases, as described herein.
+The Bank declared \$550 million, \$700 million, and \$1.4 billion in dividends to the Company for the years ended December 31, 2023, 2022, and 2021, respectively, with the proceeds primarily used to fund share repurchase programs and stock dividends.
 In the future, we expect that the Bank will pay dividends to the Company as may be necessary to enable the Company to pay any declared dividends on its Series B Preferred Stock and common stock and to consummate any common share repurchases by the Company under its repurchase programs.